Developer-Linus/Developer-Linus/README.md

 [![GitHub Streak](https://streak-stats.demolab.com/?user=Developer-Linus&theme=dark)](https://git.io/streak-stats)

+I am Linus Langat, an aspiring software developer.
+I'm learning the software development concepts on a daily basis to attain my mission of developing systems that convert user painpoints into memorable experiences.
+I'm satisfied when I build software systems that are intuitive and user-friendly.
+Most individuals and businesses are always in need of systems that should address their daily challenges in the evolving world.
+This is where I come in with the solutions resonating with their needs.
+A satisfied individuals and business ecosystem are key to improving the quality of lives we live.
+**Problem-solving** is what I enjoy most.
+I regard problem as the difference between what we want to achieve and where we are.First, we cannot avoid problems at personal level.
+We look for solutions to those problems daily.
+I enjoy this process and I have translated to looking solutions for problems using coding and programming.

 <!--
 **Developer-Linus/Developer-Linus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.